Icy-Monster/Luau-Tips/README.md

 -- Once the parent is set the Physics engine will check if its anchored and since it isn't it will not start tracking it.
 -- This will not create any overhead
 ```
-When you set the parent with the 2nd arguement of Instance.new it sets its parent immediately after the instance is made, meaning that it will also render and fire off RBXLSignalEvents for when the part is created.
+When you set the parent with the 2nd argument of Instance.new it sets its parent immediately after the instance is made, meaning that it will also render and fire off RBXLSignalEvents for when the part is created.
 If you edit properties after setting the parent of an instance it can cause performance drops since you are editing the properties while it has running events and is being rendered.

 The proper sequence that you should set up properties/connections is:
 ```lua